Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

-The comparison of the two $p$-adic $L$-functions is a bridge between the automorphic and the algebro-geometric worlds which can be used to transfer the information about the non-vanishing of a special $L$-value into the existence of non-trivial annihilators of the Mordell-Weil group. \begin{thmx} Suppose there is an ordinary prime $p$ for $E_{/\bb{Q}}$ satisfying assumptions (\ref{assumptions}).
-If $\msf{g}_\varrho^{\mbox{ $(p)$}}$ is any ordinary $p$-stabilization of $\msf{g}_\varrho$, then
+The comparison of the two $p$-adic $L$-functions is the bridge between the automorphic and the algebro-geometric worlds.
+It transfers information about the non-vanishing of an automorphic $L$-value into information on the non-triviality of annihilators of Mordell-Weil groups.
+It is achieved by an explicit reciprocity law (Theorem \ref{comparison aut-mot})

+for arithmetic points $\mrm{P}\in\bs{\cal{W}}_\scr{G}$ of weight two, where $\bs{\zeta}_{\scr{G},\msf{f}_E}\in\mbf{I}_\scr{G}$ is an explicit fudge factor non-vanishing at arithmetic points of $\mbf{I}_\scr{G}$.
+The proof relies on an explicit expression of syntomic Abel--Jacobi images of HZ-cycles in terms of $p$-adic modular forms (Theorem \ref{AJ formula}).
+Then, the key implication is given by the following theorem.